 A new documentary from VOA News explores a town torn between victims of Islamic State, the families of ISIS members, and how they’re attempting to come to terms with the past.

 Shoura is a town in northern Iraq.
 Now that the Islamic State has been forced out of the town, the community is trying to figure out how to have pro-ISIS families coexist peacefully side-by-side with the victims of ISIS brutality.

 Based on the script, I created storyboards and rough animatics.
 I explored stylistic options and decided on a technique interspersing longer rotoscoped segments with shorter freehand and rotoscoped loops.
 The animations were drawn in Photoshop, and then composited and synchronized with the audio track in After Effects.
-Ultimately I animated the intro, five animated vignettes as well as five portraits introducing recurring people.
+Ultimately I animated the intro, five vignettes, as well as five portraits introducing recurring people.
 While waiting for the final approval on the documentary, I created a landing page and poster for the documentary.